-The IDLE SPEED is the controller's target speed for the IDLE HOLD TIME when the engine is started.
-When the idle hold timer reaches zero, the target speed will be either SET SPEED A or SET SPEED B depending on the state of the SPEED SEL input terminal.
+IDLE SPEED is the controller's target speed for the IDLE HOLD TIME when the engine is started.
+When the idle hold timer reaches zero, the target speed will become either SET SPEED A or SET SPEED B depending on the state of the SPEED SEL input terminal.

-The default value for IDLE SPEED is 500 MPU Hertz (20 Hertz ignition).
-The IDLE SPEED parameter's adjustable range extends from IDLE SPEED MIN to IDLE SPEED MAX.
+The default value for IDLE SPEED is 500 MPU Hertz.
+The IDLE SPEED parameters adjustable range extends from IDLE SPEED MIN to IDLE SPEED MAX.